kevbrain/apicastsix/doc/parameters.md

 The [Management API](./management-api.md) is powerful and can control the APIcast configuration.
 You should enable the debug level only for debugging.

+### `APICAST_SERVICE_${ID}_CONFIGURATION_VERSION`

+Replace `${ID}` with the actual Service ID.
+The value should be the configuration version you can see in the configuration history on the Admin Portal.

+Setting it to particual version will make it not auto-update and always use that version.